mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

 print(analysis.method.constraint.flow.from)
 ```

-Similarly, to acces the to-bus end flow constraints of branches you can use the following code snippet:
+Similarly, to access the to-bus end flow constraints of branches you can use the following code snippet:
 ```@repl ACOptimalPowerFlow
 print(analysis.method.constraint.flow.to)
 ```